enochtangg/marketplace_api/README.md

 Although this project is for a Shopify Challenge to replicate the backbones the backend API of a eCommerce website,  some future steps I would like to incorporate is the following:

 * Containerize this application with Docker for deployment in any cloud service
+* Split Cart entity into Carts and Users
 * Add more functionality to this API
+* If this was a real world application, I might think about splitting this into microservices (eg. have a service to handle user authentication, service to handle querying products, and etc.)
-* Think about how we would scale this application (distributed databases with replication or partitioning, handling concurrent queries to database, etc.)
+* Again if this was a real world application, think about how we would scale this application (distributed databases with replication or partitioning, handling concurrent queries to database, etc.)
 * Write test cases